Capitalize My Title is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - The application is available as a plug-in for Microsoft Word

 - The premium version contextually scans texts for typos and mistakes and proceeds to provide suggestions to improve the writing

 - It has 100% money back guarantee.
-This means that consumers can have their money reimburse if they are not happy with the product
+This means that consumers can have their money reimbursed if they are not happy with the product.

 - It allows people to utilize either UK or US standards